When all around the world is white, what better place to kick off the snow and settle back than in a warm, cozy cabin in the woods.

-The metal pedestrian bridge, spanning the New Haven River, was built first.
-The bridge took three months to complete and was positioned so it would not be seen from the road.
+[above left to right] A metal pedestrian bridge, spanning the New Haven River, was built first and took three months to complete.
+It was positioned so it would not be seen from the road.
 All materials for the cabin had to be hand-carried over the bridge and up the hill to the actual building site.

-Exterior siding is a local rough-sawn pine.
-Using one material helped keep the costs down.
-Green barn doors glide over windows and outer doors to easily close the cabin when not in use.
+[right] Exterior siding is a local rough-sawn pine.
+Barn doors glide over windows and outer doors to easily close the cabin when not in use.

 Architect: Joan Heaton Architects.

 Builder: Silver Maple Construction.